TMT analyses with FragPipe

 - Run the analysis

-For this tutorial, we will use a publicly-available LC-MS spectral file from a single fraction of a TMT 10-plex human cell line sample described in this publication, which you can download from Dropbox.
-(You can also navigate to the public dataset FTP location and download the first file, 01_CPTAC_TMTS1-NCI7_P_JHUZ_20170509_LUMOS.mzML.
-The full experiment listing can be found here.)
-Place the file in a new folder named ‘TMT_tutorial’.
+For this tutorial, we will use a publicly-available LC-MS spectral file from a single fraction (01_CPTAC_TMTS1-NCI7_P_JHUZ_20170509_LUMOS.mzML) of a TMT 10-plex human cell line sample described in this publication, which you can download from Dropbox.
+The full experiment listing is here.
+Place the mzML file in a new folder named ‘TMT_tutorial’.

 fragpipe folder and open the